zsteinkamp/steinkamp.us/pages/posts/2023-10-20-dev-team-blueprint.md

 Responsible people are usually capable of being responsible in many ways.
 The best environments I've worked in are those where there are no boundaries of what a person is allowed to do to make progress.
 If we take away responsibilities of quality, security, reliability, architecture, planning, and dreaming about the future, what are we left with?

-By putting those responsibilities in the hands of the development team, with support from experts, we build an environment of elevated connection to all the facets of the product surface and the customer experience.
+By putting those responsibilities in the hands of the development team, with support from experts, you can build an environment of elevated connection to all the facets of the product surface and the customer experience.
 This exposure builds impressive skills in your team members.

 Your best team members will thrive in this environment and your natural leaders will show themselves.